Protecting industry from animal disease

 The hotline is available 24 hours a day, 365 days of the year.

 In the NT, you can call the hotline or contact your local livestock biosecurity or veterinary officer, who will inform the CVO and take steps to initiate a disease investigation.
-Find out more about reporting a notifiable disease on the NT Government website.
+Find out more about reporting a notifiable disease on the Northern Territory Government website.

 Information for veterinarians